 - Colors we have available

 Our ceramic material is somewhat fragile, however it is glazed and resistant to high temperatures.
-Objects in this material can also come in contact with food.
-The glaze finishing is both smooth and shiny.
+Ceramic objects are also food-safe.
+The glaze finishing is both smooth and brilliant.

 Your ceramic objects are made from a fine mineral powder, comparable to plaster which is finished with a gloss.

 The base (the surface in contact with the ground) of your object will not be glazed.
 To minimize the unglazed area of your object, we recommend making small supports on which the object will rest.

 The printing price of your design is calculated automatically the moment it is placed online.
 As you modify your object (changing size, using hollowing feature, etc.) you will note that the price changes automatically.
 The pricing is based on a series of factors, including: volume of material used, size of object, and multiple other factors.
 To see your price in just a few clicks you just need to upload your file.

 We estimate our ceramic prints will be shipped within 14-15 days after the order is placed.
 In some outstanding cases, the print can take more time to be shipped - this is usually depends on the volume of prints being processed.
 The exact shipping estimate will be given upon checkout.

 From there the delivery time is up to you.
 There are multiple shipping options you can choose which vary in price depending on the urgency.